Taxes and Social Security Numbers

 You will also need one or more of the following depending on the type of employment:

-- F‐1 Curricular Practical Training: I‐20 with CPT authorization on Page 3
+- F‐1 Curricular Practical Training: I‐20 with CPT authorization on Page 3.
+You can apply up to 30 days before your CPT start date.

-- F‐1 Optional Practical Training: Employment Authorization Document (EAD)
+- F‐1 Optional Practical Training: Employment Authorization Document (EAD).
+You can apply once you reach the start date on your EAD card.

-- J‐1 On‐campus Employment or Academic Training: Letter authorizing employment from your J‐1 program sponsor on the sponsor’s letterhead with an original signature
+- J‐1 On‐campus Employment or Academic Training: Letter authorizing employment from your J‐1 program sponsor on the sponsor’s letterhead with an original signature.
+You can apply to to 30 days prior to your start date.

-All applicants will also need to fill out the application form (Form SS-5); we recommend filling this out and printing it before you go in to the Social Security office.
+All applicants will also need to fill out the application (Form SS-5: http://www.socialsecurity.gov/forms/ss-5.pdf).
+We recommend typing the application before printing it out and signing it.

 Washington D.C.
 Social Security Office Location